microsoft/vscode-docs/blogs/2020/07/27/containers-edu.md

 ### Creating a container for your class

 Now that we’ve seen a fantastic example of a container, let’s set up our first container ourselves using the Remote – Containers extension.
-I’m starting off in a basic “Hello World” Python application:
+Let's start off in a “Hello World” Python application:

 ![Hello world Python app](14-helloworld.png)

-I’ll select **Remote-Containers: Add Development Container Configuration Files…** to begin setting up the files necessary for a development container:
+We'll select **Remote-Containers: Add Development Container Configuration Files…** to begin setting up the files necessary for a development container:

 ![Add Development Container Configuration Files command](15-add-config.png)

 Container configuration files are what’s needed to create and customize a development container.
-The list of [container definitions](https://github.com/microsoft/vscode-dev-containers/tree/master/containers/azure-functions-python-3) that appears are filtered based on the contents of your application, which in our case is a Python file.
+The list of [container definitions](https://github.com/microsoft/vscode-dev-containers/tree/master/containers/python-3) that appears are filtered based on the contents of your application, which in our case is a Python file.
 Let’s select **Python 3**:

 ![Select Python 3 config file in Command Palette](16-python-config.png)